-0.3mm may not seem like a lot, but it is enough for Misen to provide superior performance in both thermal conductivity and heat retention.
+0.3mm may not seem like a lot, but it is enough of a difference for Misen to provide better thermal conductivity and better heat retention.

 This was shown in our testing.
 Misen held onto heat about 30 seconds longer than Made In, and the skillet heated more evenly, though it took slightly longer (about 40 seconds) to heat through.

-This may not seem like a huge difference in everyday cooking, but the fact remains that Misen has the better heating performance.
+This may not seem like a huge difference in everyday cooking, but it's clear Misen has the better heating performance.
 And though taking longer to distribute heat may seem like a drawback, it isn't.
 Rather, it is a clear indication of a good quality pan.